Welding Positions Explained: 1G 2G 3G 4G and More

 How Do Weld Positions Affect Inspection and Testing Requirements?

-Weld positions change access, defect risk, and required scrutiny, so you’ll match welding standards to each joint and apply inspection techniques accordingly.
-You’ll face more stringent visual, radiographic, or ultrasonic testing when gravity makes defects likelier.
+Weld positions change access, defect risk, and inspection needs.
+You may face stricter visual, radiographic, or ultrasonic testing when gravity makes defects more likely.

 Which Welding Position Is Best for Beginners to Practice First?